James J. Braddock

 Backstory and Context

-Only months after this fight the stock market crashed and James had lost everything; like many others had.
-James would continue to fight having 22 fights, only winning 6 of them, during the great depression.
-After his 22nd fight he was kicked out of competitive boxing leaving him with no job and having to fight for shifts on the docks.
+During a fight against Tommy Loughran that lasted 15 rounds, it was decided that Braddock had lost.
+Only months after this fight the stock market crashed and he lost everything, like many others at the time.
+Braddock would continue to fight, participating in 22 total fights, only winning 6 of them, during the Great Depression.
+After his 22nd fight, he was kicked out of competitive boxing, leaving him with no job.
+He then had no choice but to fight for shifts on the docks.

-In 1937 James was put up against Joe Louis.
-James lost due to being on an arthritis medication that numbed his left arm making him unable to raise his arm above his head.
-Joe Gould, James' manager, struck a deal with Louis that would give James 10% gross of Louis earnings for the next 10 years.
-This added up to $150,000 (2 million today.)
-In his career he had 85 fights and 51 victories.
+In 1937, Braddock was set against Joe Louis.
+Braddock lost because of his arthritis medication that numbed his left arm, making him unable to raise his arm above his head.
+Joe Gould, Braddock's manager, struck a deal with Louis that would give Braddock 10% gross of Louis' earnings for the next 10 years.
+This added up to $150,000, the equivalent to 2 million dollars today.
+In his career, he had 85 fights and 51 victories.

 Songalia, Ryan.
 ‘CINDERELLA MAN’ JAMES BRADDOCK GETS STATUE TREATMENT IN HOMETOWN.
 July 14, 2018.
 Accessed August 27, 2018. https://www.ringtv.com/539280-cinderella-man-james-braddock-gets-statue-treatment-in-hometown/.